nareshbhatia/react-multiple-copies-issue/README.md

 Notes
 -----
-- I specifically chose the `react-vis` library for this application because it uses a ref to the DOM.
-The multiple copies issue shows up only when some dependency is using a ref.
+- I have intentionally chosen the `react-vis` library to demonstrate this issue because it uses a DOM ref.
+The issue only shows up when some dependency is using a ref.
-- Based on this issue, it is not possible to run a Storybook, Jest or any other tool that needs React as a devDependency!
+- Because of this issue, it is not possible to run a Storybook, Jest or any other tool that needs React as a `devDependency`!